Danp04/danp04.github.io/docs/GitHub Pages/Static_site_generators.md

 2. Add content written in Markdown.

    ℹ️ **Tip**: If you already have a markdown file, copy its content to *index.md*.
-3. In Github Desktop Client name the change the **Summary** box and perform the standard procedure:
+3. In Github Desktop Client name the change in the **Summary** box and perform the standard actions:
 -   **Commit to master**
 -   **Push origin**